-Non-Sewn Exhibits (SF 50151a)
+Non-Sewn Exhibits (SF 50151a) Exhibit one of the following:

-Clothing Portfolio - Complete at least three different samples/activities from Chapter 2 and/or Chapter 3 of the project manual.
+- Clothing Portfolio Complete at least three different samples/activities from Chapter 2 and/or Chapter 3 of the project manual.
 Examples of samples you might include: How Two Magically Become One, pages 85-86; No Fear of Fray, pages 93-95; Two Sides of the Moon, pages 97-99; On the Flip Side, pages 101-104; Basic Hand Sewing Skills, pages 106-108.
 The Portfolio should be placed in an 8 1⁄2" x 11", 3 ring binder.
 Include an appropriate cover, dividers, and table of contents.
 NOTE - additional pages can be added each year but must be dated with the year.
-See pages 9-10 of the project manual for portfolio formatting.

-- Fabric Textile Scrapbook Must include at least 5 different textile samples.
+See pages 9-10 of the project manual for portfolio formatting. - Fabric Textile Scrapbook Must include at least 5 different textile samples.
 Use Textile Information Cards template on page 41 in the project manual to identify fabric swatches.
 Completed textile cards should be placed in an 8 1⁄2" x 11", 3-ring binder.
 Include an appropriate cover.
 See project manual, pages 42-74, for fabric options and fabric science experiments. - What's the Difference What's the Price Point Exhibit may include a notebook, poster, small display sharing a project comparison and price point.
 See activity, pages 118-120.
 Exhibit should include PHOTOS; NO actual PILLOWS.

-Sewn Non-Clothing Exhibits (SF 50151b)
+Sewn Non-Clothing Exhibits (SF 50151b) Exhibit one of the following: